monstajoe2002/saqaya-ecommerce/README.md

 # SAQAYA E-Commerce

-A simple e-commerce app developed in Vue 3 with Typescript, Pinia and Vue Router
+A simple e-commerce app developed in Vue 3 with Typescript, Pinia and Vue Router.
+All styles are scoped and written in SASS/SCSS using the BEM methodology.
+Mobile responsive 📱.

 ## Project Setup